-- 7.2.2 The developer will establish a new advanced manufacturing business, forming part of a cluster in the South West, connected to the M5 corridor, port infrastructure, airports, and related clusters of enterprise, innovation and education in the Bristol City region. - 7.2.3 Gravity already benefits from these excellent connections but will build upon this through investment in restoring rail infrastructure into the Site, complimenting the Gravity Link Road leading to the M5, and the approved Village Enhancement Scheme improving linkages between Puriton to Woolavington and delivering traffic calming in both villages.
+- 7.2.2 The developer will establish a smart campus, forming part of a commercial cluster in the South West, connected to the M5 corridor, port infrastructure, airports, and related clusters of enterprise, innovation, and education in the Bristol City region. - 7.2.3 Gravity already benefits from these excellent connections but will build upon this through investment in restoring rail infrastructure into the Site, complimenting the Gravity LinkRoad leading to the M5, and the approved Village Enhancement Scheme improving linkages between Puriton to Woolavington and delivering traffic calming in both villages.